Milenasuvajac/Portfolio/app/README.md

-Odlično 👌 za **marketinški README** cilj je da odmah “proda” tvoje veštine i pokaže **šta projekat može**, a manje da objašnjava setup i Docker komande.
-Evo jedne verzije:

----

 # 🌐 Interactive 3D Portfolio Platform

 An innovative portfolio platform that blends **immersive 3D experiences** with a **professional content management system**.
-This project demonstrates expertise in **modern full-stack development, 3D web graphics, security, and user experience design**.
+This project demonstrates expertise in **modern full-stack development**.

 ## ✨ Highlights